yoctoyotta1024/CLEO/docs/source/intro/background.rst

 interpret physically, and therefore a more appealing model.
 Particularly promising is that SDM can readily incorporate the multitude of attributes of real droplets with only linearly increasing computational complexity.
-As a consequence superdroplets can, for example, naturally convey information about different aerosol properties, which could be used to understand how atmospheric emissions impact rainfall or cloud reflectivity (and therefore the Earth’s energy budget).
-Alternatively SDM is well suited to modelling the plethora of cloud ice structures, as superdroplet attributes could be designed so that different ice habits transition seamlessly between one another.
+As a consequence Super-Droplets can, for example, naturally convey information about different aerosol properties, which could be used to understand how atmospheric emissions impact rainfall or cloud reflectivity (and therefore the Earth’s energy budget).
+Alternatively SDM is well suited to modelling the plethora of cloud ice structures, as Super-Droplet attributes could be designed so that different ice habits transition seamlessly between one another.
 This is in stark contrast to the “curse of dimensionality” which has plagued more complex bin and bulk models in recent decades :cite:`grabowski2019`.
 The convergence properties of SDM are also a big factor in its conceptual appeal.
-As the number of superdroplets increases, SDM tends towards DNS - or in other words the closest model we have to “true” cloud microphysics.
+As the number of Super-Droplets increases, SDM tends towards DNS - or in other words the closest model we have to “true” cloud microphysics.
 This property arises from the mathematical formulation of SDM and is not likewise fundamental to bulk and bin models.